colognechip/gatemate_ila/README.md

 The user can select more than 1000 bits from the signals in the DUT to be analyzed, depending on the RAMs in use by the DUT.

+The ILAcop tool automatically identifies the signals from the specified Device Under Test (DUT).
+Users simply need to select the signals under test from a provided table.
+Additionally, it is possible to filter the signals based on the modules in which they are found.

-These can be individual signals or signal vectors.
+The Signals can be individual signals or signal vectors.
 It is also possible to select only partial sections of signal vectors.
 All selected signals are combined in a sample.

 To select a specific range of a vector, specify two natural numbers representing the bit positions.
 These numbers must lie within the valid range of the vector.
 The order in which you specify these numbers should correspond to the vector's definition.
 For instance, if the vector is defined as `a[15:0]`, select the range with the higher value first, e.g., `10:3`.
 For a vector like `b[0:15]`, the order would be reversed, e.g., `3:10`.
 Choose your indices in accordance with the vector's definition: